Shubhankardubey/twitter-clone/README.md

 # To test it out

-Run npm install in the root folder.
+Run `npm install` in the root folder.

-Create a `variables.env` file in the root and enter these credentials
+Create a `variables.env` file in the root (if already made please ignore) and enter these credentials

     PORT=3000
     DATABASE=mongodb://localhost/twitter_clone1